Understanding the Law Around Contact Lens Prescriptions

 On February 4, 2004, a federal law called the Fairness to Contact Lens Consumers Act went into effect that requires eye doctors to release contact lens prescriptions to their patients—making it easier for you to order discounted contact lenses from online retailers.Do I need to provide you with my doctor's phone and fax number?

 If you don't have their number, provide your doctor's name and the city where you had the exam, and Discount Contact Lenses can find the contact information we need to confirm your prescription.
 Your eye doctor is legally obligated to confirm the prescription within eight business hours; otherwise, the law allows us to assume the prescription is valid.How long is my prescription valid?

-A minimum of 1 year, and 2 years in many states.
-Your doctor may place a shorter expiration time on your prescription, but only if there are documented medical reasons for doing so.
-If your prescription has an expiration date, you may want to ask your doctor to explain the medical reasons he/she has placed such a restriction on your prescription.My doctor requires me to return for a follow-up visit before releasing the prescription.
+A minimum of one year, and up to two years in many states.
+Your doctor may place a shorter expiration time on your prescription, but only if there is a documented medical reason for doing so.
+If your prescription has an expiration date, you may want to ask your doctor to explain why they placed a restriction on your prescription.My doctor requires me to return for a follow-up visit before releasing the prescription.
 Is this legal?

 Yes.
-The doctor may want to evaluate your eyes with the trial (fitting) lenses in place prior to releasing the prescription.
-He/she may also require you to pay for the fitting in full prior to releasing the prescription.My doctor refuses to release my prescription unless I sign something.
+The doctor may want to evaluate your eyes with the trial (fitting) lenses in place before releasing the prescription.
+They may also require you to pay for the fitting before releasing the prescription.My doctor refuses to release my prescription unless I sign something.
 Is this legal?